-The most obvious difference between the Pembroke Welsh Corgi and the Cardigan Welsh Corgi is that the Pembroke lacks a tail while the Cardigan has a long tail.
+Some differences between the Pembroke Welsh Corgi and the Cardigan Welsh Corgi is that the Pembroke's tail is often bobbed or cropped at birth.
+Cropping tails is illegal in a lot of countries, and even in countries where it is legal, a lot of people opt out of cutting of the tail leaving it natually long.
+Whereas the Cardigan natually has a long tail and cropping the tail is not accepted in the written standard.
 The Pembroke usually has straighter legs as it is not quite as long-bodied as a Cardigan; the Pembroke's head is generally more wedge-shaped; the ears are smaller and closer together than the Cardigan’s; also the Pembroke tends to be lighter than the Cardigan.

 The Pembroke Welsh Corgi is highly intelligent, loyal, able and willing to please its owner.
 Corgis are extremely active and are good with children so long as the dog sees humans as above him in the pack order.
 Protective and sturdy, they make fine guards, and excellent show and obedience dogs.
 Wary of strangers, it should be properly socialized and trained when it is still young.
 They need their humans to have a determined, consistent loving approach, showing firm but calm leadership with proper human to canine communication to avoid over-protective behaviors as an adult.
 They sometimes try to herd people by nipping at their heels, although they can and should be trained not to do this.
 The Pembroke tends to bark a lot and makes a good watchdog.
 If you find your dog is barking at you in order to communicate, you need to hush the dog and look into your leadership skills.
 A dog that is barking at you in that manner is showing signs of dominancy issues.
 The human handlers need to communicate to the dog that aggressiveness with other dogs is an unwanted behavior.
 Usually good with non-canine animals.
 Do not allow the Corgi to developed Small Dog Syndrome.